-***Please note that this is three stage process: We would agree on destinations to be included.
+***Please note that this is a three-stage process: We would agree on destinations and activities to be included.
 2. I would compile an overview.
 3. If that is accepted, the guest agrees to receive a detailed itinerary including information about attractions, activities and transit details.

 **Depending on the guest's length of stay and the time required to produce the tour itinerary document the guest may be quoted a fee of my hourly rate up to a maximum charge of (8) eight hours and if satisfied, to agree to accept that (subject to some reasonable amendments), the agreement to receive the itinerary would be a binding contract to agree to pay for the itinerary with no further obligation to accept it as a tour offer.

 **Please note that once step three has been started the guest agrees to the payment of the discussed fee.

 Involves approximate 1.7 km (1.25 miles) Involves walking for approximately 1.7 kilometres (about 1.1 miles) with a steep path at Mitaki.
 This tour is not suitable for guests with limited mobility and guests who utilise a wheelchair.
 Wear comfortable clothing in You will need comfortable walking closed-toe walking shoes.

 Yes!
 If you need to make changes such as removing or adding someone to your booking or changing the date or time of your tour, contact us by phone or email